The best way to learn is smarter, not harder. And you can easily make that change, today, with these 28 clever study and exam hacks!

 I’m really not a fan of re-reading as a learning method: it’s just not effective.

-So if you must re-read, use these tricks to increase your benefit:
+So if you must re-read, use these study hacks to increase your benefit:

 - For a slight benefit, add highlighting